Skip to main content Skip to secondary navigation

 AIM was created to provide a culturally sensitive mentoring experience during a crucial time when you are still gaining your footing at Stanford and discovering what matters to you.
 Some of the goals of AIM are:

-• to build a greater interactive Asian American community
+• To build a greater interactive Asian American community

-• to offer undergraduates the support and experience of faculty, staff and alumni
+• To offer undergraduates the support and experience of faculty, staff, and alumni

-• to provide faculty, staff and alumni with a way to become more involved in campus and undergraduate issues
+• To provide faculty, staff, and alumni with a way to become more involved in campus and undergraduate issues

 The A3C hosts an AIM dinner each quarter throughout the year so that Mentors and Mentees have a scheduled opportunity to meet.
 Outside of this dinner, Mentors and Mentees will meet or communicate based on their individual schedules and hopefully develop a close relationship.
 AIM is not an academic or career mentoring program per se, but a way for you to get insight from more experienced adults who are familiar with Stanford and can relate to and better understand your cultural background.
 These Mentors can help you continue to navigate Stanford and serve as helpful resources, no matter your path.
 We try to match Mentor/Mentee pairs based on common interests and information provided in your application.
-Mentors may be faculty, alumni or administrative staff from a variety of departments and disciplines.
+Mentors may be faculty, alumni, or administrative staff from a variety of departments and disciplines.

 Eligibility